-Tumwater Falls Park – Tucked away from the traffic and noise right off the freeway, this idyllic park is a local favorite.
-View the salmon jumping up stream at one of the gorgeous waterfalls and at one of several fish holding pools onsite.
-With a half mile hiking trail and a playground for the kids, you can spend a whole afternoon enjoying the decidedly different splendor.
+Tucked away from the traffic and noise right off the freeway, this idyllic park is a local favorite.
+View the salmon jumping upstream at one of the gorgeous waterfalls and up the fish ladders.
+With a half-mile hiking trail and a playground for the kids, you can spend a whole afternoon enjoying the decidedly different splendor.
 A new fish hatchery will be opening soon, so please check back!

-5th Avenue Dam Fish Ladder at Heritage Park – Not only is this a terrific spot to view the salmon, but you also have excellent views of the Washington State Capitol building (to the North across Capitol Lake) and the Olympic Mountain Range (to the South out across the Puget Sound).
+Not only is this a terrific spot to view the salmon, there are excellent views of the Washington State Capitol Building (to the north across Capitol Lake) and the Olympic Mountain Range (to the south out across the Puget Sound).
 To get to the dam, simply walk along the park path up 5th Avenue from the parking lot on Water Street.
 When you want a quick break from watching the salmon jump, take a stroll around the lake (photo above taken at Marathon Park, which is part of the loop around the lake) or walk into downtown for a bit of shopping.

 The view from the 4th Avenue Bridge is also a lesson in food chains, as eagles soar overhead and otters pop out of the water for a shot at a salmon dinner.